machineweb/machineweb.github.io/_posts/2018-10-03-30th-anniversary-tour-heats-up!.md

 <p>Other upcoming 30th shows include State Theatre, Fall Church, VA, Fri., Oct.
 19, and Beacon Theatre, Hopewell, VA, Fri., Nov.
 2.</p>

-<p>New 30th shows on sale this week include Acadamy of Music, Northampton, MA and Flying Monkey Performance Center, Plymouth, NH, both in 2019.
+<p>New 30th Anniversary shows on sale this week include Acadamy of Music, Northampton, MA&nbsp;in 2019.
 Next week, 30th show goes on sale at The Cabot, Beverly, MA, also in 2019.</p>